viamrobotics/canon/README.md

 `export PATH="$PATH:~/go/bin"`
 Note: This path may vary.
 See https://go.dev/ref/mod#go-install for details.

+Make sure you have Docker installed.
+If unsure, run `docker version` to verify your system is working.
+For Docker install instructions, see https://docs.docker.com/engine/install/

 ## Usage

 Simply run `canon` with no arguments to get a shell inside the default canon environment.